 |

-LASORB is a device that is designed specifically to protect laser
+LASORB is an electronic component that is designed specifically to protect laser

 LASORB overcomes the problems of previously known ESD protection schemes

-by preventing reverse-bias of the laser diode, and also by preventing ESD
+by preventing reverse-bias of the laser diode.
+It also prevents ESD

 or other power-related faults from exceeding (and in many cases, even